 The Presbyterian Theological College (PTC) is affiliated with the Australian College of Theology (ACT).
-It is approved to teach the awards of ACT on its behalf.
+We are approved to teach the awards of ACT on its behalf.

 The Australian College of Theology Limited is a higher education provider as defined by the Higher Education Support Act (2003).
 Like universities, it has government approval to accredit its own courses in the ASCED field of Religious Studies (091703).

-The ACT is a national provider.
-It operates through independent colleges as a consortium.
+The ACT is a national provider, and operates through independent colleges as a consortium.
 These colleges are approved by the Board of Directors to deliver ACT courses on its behalf, and are termed affiliated colleges of the ACT.